Designing for net zero

 Optimising materials and construction

 The choice of materials is fundamental to the embodied and whole life carbon of a building and requires detailed consideration along with other key design criteria.
+An approach of selecting the right low carbon materials, minimising the quantity of those materials and optimising their performance.

 -